akshayprabhu200/UCSD/src/pages/incoming.md

 description: "A list of potential questions International Grad Students at UCSD may have"
 ---

-_**Disclaimer**: The information is the best of my knowledge, please confirm everything as far as possible at the time of your arrival_
+_**Disclaimer**: The information is the best of my knowledge, please confirm everything as far as possible at the time of your arrival.
+This post may contain affiliate links so we may receive compensation if you sign up for or purchase products linked to below.
+As an Amazon Associate, we can earn from qualifying purchases._

 ## Before Arriving in the US